ftg-iran/didp-persian/4-Catalog Of Design Patterns/README.md

 ```

-### :bulb: Applic­a­bil­i­ty
+### :bulb: Applicability

-:beetle: **Use the Fac­to­ry Method when you don’t know before­hand the exact types and depen­den­cies of the objects your code should work with.**
+:beetle: **Use the Factory Method when you don’t know beforehand the exact types and dependencies of the objects your code should work with.**

-:sparkles: The Fac­to­ry Method sep­a­rates prod­uct con­struc­tion code from the code that actu­al­ly uses the prod­uct.
-There­fore it’s eas­i­er to extend the prod­uct con­struc­tion code inde­pen­dent­ly from the rest of the code.
+:sparkles: The Factory Method separates product construction code from the code that actually uses the product.
+Therefore it’s easier to extend the product construction code independently from the rest of the code.

-For exam­ple, to add a new prod­uct type to the app, you’ll only need to cre­ate a new cre­ator sub­class and over­ride the fac­to­ry method in it.
+For example, to add a new product type to the app, you’ll only need to create a new creator subclass and override the factory method in it.

-**Use the Fac­to­ry Method when you want to pro­vide users of your library or frame­work with a way to extend its inter­nal components.**
+**Use the Factory Method when you want to provide users of your library or framework with a way to extend its internal components.**

-Inher­i­tance is prob­a­bly the eas­i­est way to extend the default behav­ior of a library or frame­work.
-But how would the frame­work rec­og­nize that your sub­class should be used instead of a stan­dard com­po­nent?
+Inheritance is probably the easiest way to extend the default behavior of a library or framework.
+But how would the framework recognize that your subclass should be used instead of a standard component?

-The solu­tion is to reduce the code that con­structs com­po­nents across the frame­work into a sin­gle fac­to­ry method and let any­one over­ride this method in addi­tion to extend­ing the com­po­nent itself.
+The solution is to reduce the code that constructs components across the framework into a single factory method and let anyone override this method in addition to extending the component itself.

 Let’s see how that would work.
-Imag­ine that you write an app using an open source UI frame­work.
-Your app should have round `but­tons`, but the frame­work only pro­vides square ones.
-You extend the stan­dard Button class with a glo­ri­ous `RoundButton` sub­class.
-But now you need to tell the main `UIFramework` class to use the new but­ton sub­class instead of a default one.
+Imagine that you write an app using an open source UI framework.
+Your app should have round `buttons`, but the framework only provides square ones.
+You extend the standard Button class with a glorious `RoundButton` subclass.
+But now you need to tell the main `UIFramework` class to use the new button subclass instead of a default one.

-To achieve this, you cre­ate a sub­class `UIWithRoundButtons` from a base frame­work class and over­ride its `createButton` method.
-While this method returns `Button` objects in the base class, you make your sub­class return `RoundButton` objects.
+To achieve this, you create a subclass `UIWithRoundButtons` from a base framework class and override its `createButton` method.
+While this method returns `Button` objects in the base class, you make your subclass return `RoundButton` objects.
 Now use the `UIWithRoundButtons` class instead of `UIFramework`.
 And that’s about it!

-**Use the Fac­to­ry Method when you want to save sys­tem resources by reusing exist­ing objects instead of rebuild­ing them each time.**
+**Use the Factory Method when you want to save system resources by reusing existing objects instead of rebuilding them each time.**

-You often expe­ri­ence this need when deal­ing with large, resource-inten­sive objects such as data­base con­nec­tions, file sys­tems, and net­work resources.
+You often experience this need when dealing with large, resource-intensive objects such as database connections, file systems, and network resources.

-Let’s think about what has to be done to reuse an exist­ing object:
+Let’s think about what has to be done to reuse an existing object:

-1. First, you need to cre­ate some stor­age to keep track of all of the cre­at­ed objects.
+1. First, you need to create some storage to keep track of all of the created objects.

-2. When some­one requests an object, the pro­gram should look for a free object inside that pool.
+2. When someone requests an object, the program should look for a free object inside that pool.

 3. … and then return it to the client code.

-4. If there are no free objects, the pro­gram should cre­ate a new one (and add it to the pool).
+4. If there are no free objects, the program should create a new one (and add it to the pool).

 That’s a lot of code!
-And it must all be put into a sin­gle place so that you don’t pol­lute the pro­gram with dupli­cate code.
+And it must all be put into a single place so that you don’t pollute the program with duplicate code.

-Prob­a­bly the most obvi­ous and con­ve­nient place where this code could be placed is the con­struc­tor of the class whose objects we’re try­ing to reuse.
-How­ev­er, a con­struc­tor must always return **new objects** by def­i­n­i­tion.
-It can’t return exist­ing instances.
+Probably the most obvious and convenient place where this code could be placed is the constructor of the class whose objects we’re trying to reuse.
+However, a constructor must always return **new objects** by definition.
+It can’t return existing instances.

-There­fore, you need to have a reg­u­lar method capa­ble of cre­at­ing new objects as well as reusing exist­ing ones.
-That sounds very much like a fac­to­ry method.
+Therefore, you need to have a regular method capable of creating new objects as well as reusing existing ones.
+That sounds very much like a factory method.

-### :clipboard: How to Imple­ment
+### :clipboard: How to Implement

-1. Make all prod­ucts fol­low the same inter­face.
-This inter­face should declare meth­ods that make sense in every product.
+1. Make all products follow the same interface.
+This interface should declare methods that make sense in every product.

-2. Add an empty fac­to­ry method inside the cre­ator class.
-The return type of the method should match the com­mon prod­uct interface.
+2. Add an empty factory method inside the creator class.
+The return type of the method should match the common product interface.

-3. In the cre­ator’s code find all ref­er­ences to prod­uct con­struc­tors.
-One by one, replace them with calls to the fac­to­ry method, while extract­ing the prod­uct cre­ation code into the fac­to­ry method.
+3. In the creator’s code find all references to product constructors.
+One by one, replace them with calls to the factory method, while extracting the product creation code into the factory method.

-You might need to add a tem­po­rary para­me­ter to the fac­to­ry method to con­trol the type of returned product.
+You might need to add a temporary parameter to the factory method to control the type of returned product.

-At this point, the code of the fac­to­ry method may look pret­ty ugly.
-It may have a large `switch` oper­a­tor that picks which prod­uct class to instan­ti­ate.
+At this point, the code of the factory method may look pretty ugly.
+It may have a large `switch` operator that picks which product class to instantiate.
 But don’t worry, we’ll fix it soon enough.

-4. Now, cre­ate a set of cre­ator sub­class­es for each type of prod­uct list­ed in the fac­to­ry method.
-Over­ride the fac­to­ry method in the sub­class­es and extract the appro­pri­ate bits of con­struc­tion code from the base method.
+4. Now, create a set of creator subclasses for each type of product listed in the factory method.
+Override the factory method in the subclasses and extract the appropriate bits of construction code from the base method.

-5. If there are too many prod­uct types and it doesn’t make sense to cre­ate sub­class­es for all of them, you can reuse the con­trol para­me­ter from the base class in subclasses.
+5. If there are too many product types and it doesn’t make sense to create subclasses for all of them, you can reuse the control parameter from the base class in subclasses.

-For instance, imag­ine that you have the fol­low­ing hier­ar­chy of class­es: the base `Mail` class with a cou­ple of sub­class­es: `AirMail` and `GroundMail`; the `Transport` class­es are `Plane`, `Truck` and `Train`.
+For instance, imagine that you have the following hierarchy of classes: the base `Mail` class with a couple of subclasses: `AirMail` and `GroundMail`; the `Transport` classes are `Plane`, `Truck` and `Train`.
 While the `AirMail` class only uses Plane objects, `GroundMail` may work with both `Truck` and `Train` objects.
-You can cre­ate a new sub­class (say `TrainMail`) to han­dle both cases, but there’s anoth­er option.
-The client code can pass an argu­ment to the fac­to­ry method of the `GroundMail` class to con­trol which prod­uct it wants to receive.
+You can create a new subclass (say `TrainMail`) to handle both cases, but there’s another option.
+The client code can pass an argument to the factory method of the `GroundMail` class to control which product it wants to receive.

-6. If, after all of the extrac­tions, the base fac­to­ry method has become empty, you can make it abstract.
-If there’s some­thing left, you can make it a default behav­ior of the method.
+6. If, after all of the extractions, the base factory method has become empty, you can make it abstract.
+If there’s something left, you can make it a default behavior of the method.

 ### ⚖️ Pros and Cons

-:heavy_check_mark: You avoid tight cou­pling between the cre­ator and the con­crete products.
+:heavy_check_mark: You avoid tight coupling between the creator and the concrete products.

-:heavy_check_mark: Sin­gle Respon­si­bil­i­ty Prin­ci­ple.
-You can move the prod­uct cre­ation code into one place in the pro­gram, mak­ing the code eas­i­er to support.
+:heavy_check_mark: Single Responsibility Principle.
+You can move the product creation code into one place in the program, making the code easier to support.

-:heavy_check_mark: Open/Closed Prin­ci­ple.
-You can intro­duce new types of prod­ucts into the pro­gram with­out break­ing exist­ing client code.
+:heavy_check_mark: Open/Closed Principle.
+You can introduce new types of products into the program without breaking existing client code.

-:heavy_multiplication_x: The code may become more com­pli­cat­ed since you need to intro­duce a lot of new sub­class­es to imple­ment the pat­tern.
-The best case sce­nario is when you’re intro­duc­ing the pat­tern into an exist­ing hier­ar­chy of cre­ator classes.
+:heavy_multiplication_x: The code may become more complicated since you need to introduce a lot of new subclasses to implement the pattern.
+The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.

-### :arrows_counterclockwise: Rela­tions with Other Pat­terns
+### :arrows_counterclockwise: Relations with Other Patterns

-- Many designs start by using **Fac­to­ry Method** (less com­pli­cat­ed and more cus­tomiz­able via sub­class­es) and evolve toward **Abstract Fac­to­ry**, **Pro­to­type**, or **Builder** (more flex­i­ble, but more complicated).
+- Many designs start by using **Factory Method** (less complicated and more customizable via subclasses) and evolve toward **Abstract Factory**, **Prototype**, or **Builder** (more flexible, but more complicated).

-- **Abstract Fac­to­ry** class­es are often based on a set of **Fac­to­ry Meth­ods**, but you can also use **Pro­to­type** to com­pose the meth­ods on these classes.
+- **Abstract Factory** classes are often based on a set of **Factory Methods**, but you can also use **Prototype** to compose the methods on these classes.

-- You can use **Fac­to­ry Method** along with **Iter­a­tor** to let col­lec­tion sub­class­es return dif­fer­ent types of iter­a­tors that are com­pat­i­ble with the collections.
+- You can use **Factory Method** along with **Iterator** to let collection subclasses return different types of iterators that are compatible with the collections.

-- **Pro­to­type** isn’t based on inher­i­tance, so it doesn’t have its draw­backs.
-On the other hand, Pro­to­type requires a com­pli­cat­ed ini­tial­iza­tion of the cloned object. **Fac­to­ry Method** is based on inher­i­tance but doesn’t require an ini­tial­iza­tion step.
+- **Prototype** isn’t based on inheritance, so it doesn’t have its drawbacks.
+On the other hand, Prototype requires a complicated initialization of the cloned object. **Factory Method** is based on inheritance but doesn’t require an initialization step.

-- **Fac­to­ry Method** is a spe­cial­iza­tion of **Tem­plate Method**.
-At the same time, a Fac­to­ry Method may serve as a step in a large Tem­plate Method.
+- **Factory Method** is a specialization of **Template Method**.
+At the same time, a Factory Method may serve as a step in a large Template Method.

 ---
 ![abstract-factory-en](./images/content/abstract-factory/abstract-factory-en.png)